MAGNOLIA TABLE

 TEXAS SPORTS HALL OF FAME

-The Texas Sports Hall of Fame was the brainchild of Sports Editor, Thad Johnson in 1949.
-The Hall of Fame opened originally in May 23, 1981 in Grand Prairie but closed in 1986.
+The Texas Sports Hall of Fame was the brainchild of Sports Editor Thad Johnson in 1949.
+The Hall of Fame opened initially been on May 23, 1981, in Grand Prairie, but closed in 1986.
 In 1990, members of the Waco community devised a plan to relocate the Hall of Fame to Waco.

-On April 16, 1993, Texas Sports Hall of Fame held its grand opening in Waco on the Campus of Baylor University.
-The museum also houses the Texas Tennis Museum and Hall of Fame and Texas High School Football Hall of Fame and Texas’ preeminent college conference, the Southwest Conference (SWC) in this the thirty-five thousand square foot facility.
+On April 16, 1993, the Texas Sports Hall of Fame held its grand opening in Waco on the Campus of Baylor University.
+The museum also houses the Texas Tennis Museum and Hall of Fame, the Texas High School Football Hall of Fame, and Texas’ preeminent college conference, the Southwest Conference (SWC), in this 35,000-square-foot facility.

 The Southwest Conference exhibit displays the grand history of college athletics in Texas.
 Unfortunately, the Southwest Conference was broken up in 1996.
-It is a walk down memory lane to review the mascots and famous games of the teams.
+It is a walk down memory lane to review the teams’ mascots and famous games.

 The Friday Night Lights exhibit evokes memories of the pain and the glory of the high school football games we attended in our youth.